Utilizing Research to Pioneer A Mobile Battery Infrastructure

 ideate & design

-Service blueprint - A simpler and better service to ownership with multiple value added
+A simpler and better service to ownership with multiple value added

-We turned major pain-points in the journey into a memorable experience, factoring in little joyous moments along the way with brunt of the work being done internally by the various departments to alleviate customer and stakeholder pain-points.
+We turned major pain-points in the journey into a memorable experience, factoring in little joyous moments along the way with brunt of the work being done internally at Kofa, by the various departments to alleviate customer and stakeholder pain-points.

 early design - app